---DOSAGE AND ADMINISTRATION-
+---DOSAGE AND ADMINISTRATION---

-- Prior to initiating treatment, verify pregnancy status in females of reproductive potential and obtain baseline transaminase levels.
-(2.1) - Consider pretreating with antihistamines, antipyretics, and/or corticosteroids.
+- See Full Prescribing Information for important recommendations prior to XENPOZYME treatment initiation.
 (2.1) - Adults: Recommended starting dose is 0.1 mg/kg administered as an intravenous infusion.
 (2.2) - Pediatrics: Recommended starting dose is 0.03 mg/kg administered as an intravenous infusion.
 (2.3) - See Full Prescribing Information for the recommended dose escalation and maintenance dosage, dosage modifications to reduce the risk of adverse reactions, and preparation and administration instructions.
-(2.1, 2.2, 2.3, 2.5, 2.6, 2.7)
+(2.2, 2.3, 2.5, 2.6, 2.7)